knbz/security-advisor/network-insights.md

 ![Network Insights flow diagram](images/network-insights-flow.png)

-1. As an account administrator, you can use install Network Insights into each cluster that you want to monitor.
+1. As an account administrator, you can install Network Insights into each cluster that you want to monitor.
 2. Network flow logs are forwarded to a Cloud Object Storage bucket where they are stored until you decide to delete them.
 When you use the {{site.data.keyword.security-advisor_short}} GUI to create the bucket, service to service IAM roles are assigned so that the service can view the logs.
 3. With Network Insights enabled, the raw data in your COS bucket is analyzed for suspicious behavior.
 4. When a possible security issue is flagged, the finding is forwarded to the Findings database.